 Jon Christopher Nelson (b.
 1960) is currently a Professor of Composition at the University of North Texas where he is as an associate of CEMI (Center for Experimental Music and Intermedia).
 Nelson’s electroacoustic music compositions have been performed widely throughout the United States, Europe, Asia, and Latin America.
 He has been honored with numerous awards including fellowships from the Guggenheim Foundation, the National Endowment for the Arts, and the Fulbright Commission.
-He is the recipient of Luigi Russolo, Bourges Prizes (including the Euphonies d'Or prize) and the International Computer Music Association's Americas Regional Award.
+He is the recipient of Luigi Russolo (1995), Bourges Prizes (1996, 1997, 1999, 2002 and the Euphonies d'Or prize in 2004) and the International Computer Music Association's Americas Regional Award (2012) and Music Award (2020).
 In addition to his electro-acoustic works, Nelson has composed a variety of acoustic compositions that have been performed by ensembles such as the New World Symphony, the Memphis Symphony, the Brazos Valley Symphony Orchestra, ALEA III, and others.
 He has composed in residence at Sweden's national Electronic Music Studios, the Visby International Composers Center and at IMEB in Bourges, France.
 His works can be heard on the Bourges, Russolo Pratella, Innova, CDCM, NEUMA, ICMC, and SEAMUS labels.

 Recordings can be heard at his SoundCloud page: https://soundcloud.com/jon-nelson/